marcelatrucco/Assignment-Answers/Assignment 4/readme.txt

 The code is written in blast_retrieval.rb

-1.The first Blast (blastx) was done with Arabidopsis DNA seq (seq.fa) against the S. Pombe protein db (protein_db.fa).(**) Best protein hits IDs (e-value <= 1.10-6) were saved and their sequences were retrieved from S. Pombe db, to be used in the next blast (as myfile).
+1.The first Blast (blastx) was done with Arabidopsis DNA seq (seq.fa) against the S. Pombe protein db (protein_db).(**) Best protein hits IDs (e-value <= 1.10-6) were saved and their sequences were retrieved from S. Pombe db, to be used in the next blast (as myfile).

-2.The second Blast (tblastn) was done using protein best hits from the previous step against Arabidopsis DNA db, with the same e-value threshold.
+2.The second Blast (tblastn) was done using protein best hits from the previous step against Arabidopsis DNA db (seq_db), with the same e-value threshold.

 3.The results of both Blast searches were compared to retrieve the shared results, which should be good reciprocal orthologues candidates.